Kooima retires after 35-year commitment to the warfighter

-Harlan Kooima, director of research and development at Naval Air Warfare Center Weapons Division, receives a ceremonial U.S. flag during his retirement flag ceremony July 31 at Naval Air Weapons Station China Lake, Calif.
-Kooima retired after more than 30 years of federal service and five years in the private sector within the Department of Defense.
+Harlan Kooima, director of research and development at Naval Air Warfare Center Weapons Division retired July 31.
+He served over 30 years in federal service and another five in the private sector within the Department of Defense.

+During his flag ceremony at Naval Air Weapons Station China Lake, Kooima spoke with emotion.
+He talked about his passion for the mission and his dedication to the warfighter.

+“We live in the greatest country in the world with the best military,” Kooima said.
+“It has been my honor to serve the warfighter in this capacity.”

 |Date Taken: